Russian95CrE/Russian95CrE/README.md

 ## 🎧 My Interests

 Aside from development, I have a passion for electronic music, especially tracks that blend energy and creativity.
-Some of my favorite tracks include **Dimrain47 - Operation Evolution** and **Linkin Park - In The End**.
+Some of my favorite tracks include **Nirvana - Smells Like Teen Spirit** and **Three Days Grace - Animal I Have Become**.
 These tunes keep me going through long coding sessions and brainstorming marathons.

 ## 🌱 What I'm Currently Learning